schwilklab/taxon-name-utils/README.md

 ### Name lists ###

-`/data/name-lists/`: lists of names form other sources to match/scrub against.
+`/data/name-lists/`: lists of names from other sources to match/scrub against.

 ## Scripts ##